jroland01/uservalue-website/temp/services/en/user-tests.md

-We observe and measure what your users really do, to identify your interface's pain points and improve its ease of use, desirability and safety.
+We observe and measure what your users really do, to identify your interface's pain points and improve its ease of use, desirability, quality and safety.

 * Usability tests, Agile user testing